Blayung/text-distorter/README.md

 # Text distorter
-Python script to distort text.
+A python script to distort text.